kyma-project/community/governance.md

 ## Overview

 This document defines the maintenance policy for the [Kyma](../../../) organization.
-All repositories in this organization must follow all the rules and guideliness to assure quality and consistency.
+All repositories in this organization must follow all the rules and guidelines to assure quality and consistency.

-Kyma project has also the [Kyma Incubator](https://github.com/kyma-incubator) organization.
-It is a place where all new projects should start in more relaxed environment, where they do not have to comply to all the rules but rapidly grow.
-Once incubating project is ready to be moved to main Kyma organization it must be adjusted to all the standards.
+The Kyma project also includes the [Kyma Incubator](https://github.com/kyma-incubator) organization.
+It is a place where all new projects start in a more relaxed environment that facilitates their rapid growth.
+At that stage, they do not have to comply with all the rules that govern the Kyma organization.
+Once the incubating project is ready to become a part of the main Kyma organization, you must adjust it to all the standards.

 ## Maintenance policy